Woolwich & Districts

 The Card Family

 born in Hartfield, then married in Scotland

 where he was in the Arsenal, and had, I think,

 seven children.
 He then moved back to Plumstead

 area and having their own family and many of

 some still living in Plumstead today.
 But they

 after the basic history on Plumstead to include

-Card, married Eliza Janet Sims, on 16
+Card, married Eliza Janet Sims, on 16 Dec.
+1882,

 at The Manse, North Leith, Scotland.

 Frances, my great grandmother.

 Charles born Plumstead 1898.

 grandmother, either had a quick fling or was